nrml-co/nova-big-filter/README.md

 ## Usage

-You need to add card to resource with specified filter.
+Add the class to the card array of a resource with filters.

 ```php